-- (ii) information that is in the individual's credit file if that file is located in Canada and has been in existence for at least three years that is used to verify that the name, address and date of birth in the credit file are those of the individual; - (iii) any two of the following with respect to the individual: - (A) information from a reliable source that contains the individual's name and address that is used to verify that the name and address are those of the individual: - (B) information from a reliable source that contains the individual's name and date of birth that is used to verify that the name and date of birth are those of the individual, or - (C) information that contains the individual's name and confirms that the person has a deposit account or a credit card or other loan amount with a financial institution that is used to verify that information. - (b) for the purposes of subrules (6)(a)(iii)(A) to (C), the information referred to must be from different sources, and the individual, member and agent cannot be a source; - (c) to verify the identity of an individual who is under 12 years of age, the member must verify the identity of one of the individual's parents or guardians; - (d) to verify the identity of an individual who is atleast 12 years of age but not more than 15 years of age, the lawyer may refer to information under clause (6)(a)(iii)(A) that contains the name and address of one of the individual's parents or guardians and verify that the address is that of the individual: - (e) if the client or third party is an organization such as a corporation or society that is created or registered pursuant to legislative authority, a written confirmation from a government registry as to the existence, name and address of the organization, including the names of its directors, where applicable, such as: - (i) a certificate of corporate status issued by a public body; - (ii) a copy obtained from a public body of a record that the organization is required to file annually under applicable legislation; or - (iii) a copy of a similar record obtained from a public body that confirms the organization's existence; and - (f) if the client or third party is an organization, other than a corporation or society, that is not registered in any government registry, such as a trust or partnership, a copy of the organization's constating documents, such as a trust or partnership agreement, articles of association, or any other similar record that confirms its existence as an organization.
+- (ii) information that is in the individual's credit file if that file is located in Canada and has been in existence for at least three years that is used to verify that the name, address and date of birth in the credit file are those of the individual: - (iii) any two of the following with respect to the individual: - (A) information from a reliable source that contains the individual's name and address that is used to verify that the name and address are those of the individual: - (B) information from a reliable source that contains the individual's name and date of birth that is used to verify that the name and date of birth are those of the individual, or - (C) information that contains the individual's name and confirms that the person has a deposit account or a credit card or other loan amount with a financial institution that is used to verify that information. - (b) for the purposes of subrule (6)(a)(i), an electronic image of a document issued by the Government of Canada, a province or a territory or a foreign government, other than a municipal government, may be treated as authentic provided the member has used reliable technology to confirm that the identification document is genuine, and has confirmed that the name and photograph are those of the individual in the identification document; - (c) for the purposes of subrules (6)(a)(iii)(A) to (C), the information referred to must be from different sources, and the individual, member and agent cannot be a source; - (d) to verify the identity of an individual who is under 12 years of age, the member must verify the identity of one of the individual's parents or guardians; - (e) to verify the identity of an individual who is atleast 12 years of age but not more than 15 years of age, the member may refer to information under subrule (6)(a)(iii)(A) that contains the name and address of one of the individual's parents or guardians and verify that the address is that of the individual; - (f) if the client or third party is an organization such as a corporation or society that is created or registered pursuant to legislative authority, a written confirmation from a government registry as to the existence, name and address of the organization, including the names of its directors, where applicable, such as: - (i) a certificate of corporate status issued by a public body; - (ii) a copy obtained from a public body of a record that the organization is required to file annually under applicable legislation; or - (iii) a copy of a similar record obtained from a public body that confirms the organization's existence; and - (g) if the client or third party is an organization, other than a corporation or society, that is not registered in any government registry, such as a trust or partnership, a copy of the organization's constating documents, such as a trust or partnership agreement, articles of association, or any other similar record that confirms its existence as an organization.